rastin-py/PolySilicon-and-Metal---A-Glimpse-on-MOSFETs-Design-Challenges-thesis/README.md

 # PolySilicon-and-Metal---A-Glimpse-on-MOSFETs-Design-Challenges-thesis
-A research report exploring the changes in MOSFETs' gate electrode material throughout time, as the final research project for both Research Methodologies and AVLSI course, supervised by Prof. Asadollah Shahbahrami and Dr. Mahdi Aminian at the University of Guilan, Department of Computer Engineering.
+A research report exploring the changes in MOSFETs' gate electrode material throughout time, as the final research project for AVLSI course, supervised by Dr. Mahdi Aminian at the University of Guilan, Department of Computer Engineering.
 Winter 2024.
 # Short Abstract
 As MOSFET transistors were introduced, their gate electrodes were made of aluminum.
 However, in the late 1970s, aluminum was replaced with polysilicon.
 This change was made to reduce the overlap between the source/drain and the gate, and to lower the threshold voltage.
 For around 40 years,